Damascus to let civilians flee rebel-held Idlib

 The Idlib region, which sits on the Turkish border, is now the last major stronghold of opposition to the Russia-backed government of President Bashar al-Assad.

-Since January, it has been ruled by the Hayat Tahrir al-Sham alliance, which is led by militants from Syria's former Al-Qaeda affiliate.
+It has been ruled since January by the Hayat Tahrir al-Sham alliance, which is led by jihadists from Syria's former Al-Qaeda affiliate.

 "The Syrian government announces the opening of a humanitarian corridor in Souran in the northern countryside of Hama province," state news agency SANA quoted a foreign ministry source as saying.